 Group of Temples Krimachi

-Kiramchi is a small village in Udhampur district of Jammu & Kashmir State.
+Krimachi is a small village in Udhampur district of Jammu & Kashmir UT.
 It lies 12 kms north of Udhampur on Udhampur-Lander road and 67 kms from Jammu.
 The complex consists of five temples and two small shrines.
 This valley amidst green mountains is located at an elevation of 730 m above the mean sea level .
-Two rivulets namely “Birunala” and Kiramchi are draining this area.
+Two rivulets namely “Birunala” and Krimachi are draining this area.

 The group of temples at Krimachi has been built over the elevated terrace of Biru Nala.